 FALMOUTH — “While the gift of music education is invaluable, the gift of music combined with prayer is immeasurable.”

-“You and your little will grow as we ‘pray twice’ while singing and playing instruments in praise of God!” said Runge.
 “One of the goals of the program is to encourage the parents and caregivers to demonstrate their love of music and their love of making music because that’s how children learn.
-They learn through modeling.”
+They learn through modeling,” said Runge.

-The program is designed for infants, toddlers, and preschoolers, but older children always welcome, too.
+The program is especially designed for infants, toddlers, and preschoolers, with older children always welcome, too.

 “Bit by bit, children become ‘fluent’ in music and begin a rich, faith-filled life journey through simple prayers and Catholic concepts,” said Runge.

 To register for the camp or learn more about the program, visit www.pothe.org/makingmusic or call 207-847-6890.